Some posts contain compensated links. Please read this disclaimer for more info.

 Split is reachable by ferry or catamaran from many Dalmatian islands and Trogir.
 There is also a direct Ancona to Split ferry.
 It’s arguably the busiest port in Dalmatia, served by a variety of companies operating Croatia ferries and catamarans.

-Jadrolinija can get you to Split from popular islands like Brac, Hvar, and Korcula, while the network is complemented by various routes by smaller ferry companies.
-With some scenic island hopping in between, you can easily get to Split from Dubrovnik, too.
+Jadrolinija can get you to Split from popular islands like Brac, Hvar, and Korcula, while the network is complemented by various routes run by smaller ferry companies.
+With some scenic island hopping in between, you can quickly get to Split from Dubrovnik, too.

 Ferries From Split

-A wide range of ferry routes radiate out from Split to pretty much all major islands in Dalmatia, making it the best possible base for island excursions.
-Getting from Split to Hvar, for instance, is no more difficult than merely hopping on a ferry.
+A wide range of ferry routes radiate from Split to pretty much all major islands in Dalmatia, making it the best possible base for island excursions.
+Getting from Split to Hvar, for instance, is no more complicated than merely hopping on a ferry.

 Dubrovnik Ferry Options